 Professor Sarah Knuckey speaks with faculty participants during a break.
 Photo credit: Basam Khawaja.

 The Institute for the Study of Human Rights, in collaboration with the universities of Myanmar and with the support of Open Society Foundations, has been working to develop the capacity of junior faculty to promote and engage in human rights education in Myanmar.
-The aims of this project are to enable university educators to more effectively teach and incorporate human rights into law and other departmental curricula and research using rights-based approaches.
+Launched in November 2015, the project aims to enable university educators to more effectively teach and incorporate human rights into law and other departmental curricula and research using rights-based approaches.

 Enhanced capacity to teach and promote human rights is essential during this period of transition and this project is part of a larger effort to introduce human rights into the formal education system of Myanmar.